PE Spotlight // Scottie's Custom Zoom Pippen I

 words & images // Nick DePaula

 Sure, Michael had the damn flu.
-(And you can catch the "Flu Game" on NBA TV right now.)
+[And the exact "Flu Game" shoes will be auctioned off in the near future.]
 But while Scottie was playing some of the best ball of his life, and just so happened to be carrying off his heroic teammate after one of Jordan's most legendary performances, us sneaker fans around the world were enjoying the moment for another reason.
 A clear shot at the Zoom Pippen I.

 While most of the country was familiar with the publicly released version of Scottie Pippen's very first official signature shoe in its full-length Max Air form (though the Air More Uptempo almost counts), the one on Pip's feet that night featured a full-length encapsulated Zoom Air bag, as per his exact request.

 "That was always my call, and I was never a Max Air guy and always wanted to play closer to the floor," Pippen said during an interview for our Issue 29 feature.
 "I have never liked being in a high cushioned shoe, just because it was less stable and might have caused me to roll my ankle."